ANGOSTURA: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Nature of Angostura

 The bark of the South American Angostura tree (Galipea officinalis) is used to make the bitter-tasting extract known as Angostura.
 Alkaloids, flavonoids, and terpenes are only a few of the bioactive substances found in the extract.
 Alcoholic beverages sometimes contain Angostura as a flavoring, especially in Old Fashioned and Manhattan cocktails.
-However, it is also a dietary supplement, often in the form of a liquid or a capsule.
+However, it is also a dietary supplement, often in the form of a or a capsule.

 Health Benefits of Angostura